 I lead a team with three other members for events.
 Between us, we handle participation in shows in Europe, the US, South America, Singapore, and Macau.

 Our biggest stand and show presence is in London where our brand ambassadors Mike Tyson and Shaquille O’Neal feature as guests on our stand.

-Our stands at shows are video heavy so there’s a lot of AV and digital technology in use and a lot of IPads!
+Our stands at shows are video-heavy, so there’s a lot of AV and digital technology in use and many IPads!